 - Ice-Cream Koan: Not quite koans, but he has a certain flowery, metaphor-choked way of speaking that can get confusing.
-He's thankfully aware enough of the current problem's seriousness to clarify if pushed.
+The general gist of what he says can however be easily picked up and he's thankfully aware enough of the current problem's seriousness to clarify if pushed.

 - Leitmotif: The Deceiver has his own theme song in the form of the Jackal God.

 - Mood-Swinger: To the point the show's Limited Animation deigned to give him actual facial expressions.
 In one conversation he quickly swings between Affably Evil smarm, annoyance brought from superiority and pure, frustrated anger back and forth.

 - Most Definitely Not a Villain: In Special 7: Space Game Pains, the Deceiver goes to great lengths to describe himself as being incredibly nice and not at all suspicious, to the point of naming his in-game empire "The Trust of Trustworthy Fellows".Salutations, other species!
 I am known as "the Trustworthy", AKA "the Reliable", AKA "the Undeceiving", AKA "the Very Nice Creature That Wants To Trade With You"!